- Table of Contents

 VyprVPN Cost: Plans & Value for Money

-VyprVPN offers three subscription options.
-Each plan includes all the features, so the only difference is the length of time.
+VyprVPN offers two subscription options.
+Both plans includes all the features, so the only difference is the length of time you subscribe for.

 There’s no free trial on desktop, but you get a three-day trial on mobile, and every plan comes with a 30-day money-back guarantee.
 For payment, your only options are credit cards or PayPal.
-The lack of cryptocurrency or any other anonymous option is disappointing, but at least you don’t have to give up any information except your name, email address and card number.
+The lack of an anonymous option is disappointing, but at least you don’t have to give up any information except your name, email address and card number.

 Apps & Support